resi-commits/udacity-project2/README.md

 By selecting one navigation item, it is scrolled to the selected section of the page.
 At the bottom of the page you will find a "scroll to top" button.

+The basic project was forked from the udacity/fend Github repository and then customized.

 ## Files
 * `index.html`: basic html file including header (without the navigation bar, because it gets dynamically generated), main (including all sections), button (to scroll to the top) and a footer.
 * `styles.css`: style file that contains all relevant styling for the document, e.g. the navigation bar styling